Walmart: Corruption charges

-An April 2012 investigation by The New York Times reported the allegations of a former executive of Walmart de Mexico that, in September 2005, the company had paid bribes via local fixers to officials throughout Mexico in exchange for construction permits, information, and other favors, which gave Walmart a substantial advantage over competitors.
-Walmart investigators found credible evidence that Mexican and American laws had been broken.
+An April 2012 investigation by The New York Times reported allegations that, in September 2005, the company had paid bribes to officials throughout Mexico in exchange for construction permits, information, and other favors, which gave Walmart a substantial advantage over competitors.
+Walmart investigators found evidence that Mexican and American laws had been broken.
 Concerns were also raised that Walmart executives in the United States had "hushed up" the allegations.
-A follow-up investigation by The New York Times, published December 17, 2012, revealed evidence that regulatory permission for siting, construction, and operation of nineteen stores had been obtained through bribery.
-There was evidence that a bribe of was paid to change a zoning map, which enabled the opening of a Walmart store a mile from a historical site in San Juan Teotihuacán in 2004.
-After the initial article was released, Walmart released a statement denying the allegations and describing its anti-corruption policy.
-While an official Walmart report states that it had found no evidence of corruption, the article alleges that previous internal reports had indeed turned up such evidence before the story became public.
-Forbes magazine contributor Adam Hartung also commented that the bribery scandal was a reflection of Walmart's "serious management and strategy troubles", stating, "[s]candals are now commonplace ... [e]ach scandal points out that Walmart's strategy is harder to navigate and is running into big problems".
+A follow-up investigation by The New York Times, published December 17, 2012, revealed evidence that regulatory permission for siting, construction, and operation of 19 stores had been obtained through bribery.
+Walmart released a statement denying the allegations and describing its anti-corruption policy.
+While an official Walmart report stated that it had found no evidence of corruption, the article alleges that previous internal reports had indeed turned up such evidence before the story became public.